injamamulhak0804/Lets_learn_py/README.md

+- Bootstarp => panel group
+- css => grid
+- HTML => <a href="link" target="_blank"> is it secure a new window or not
 - 503, 301 status => ?
-- password strength password length, upperCase, lowerCase, number, special character.
+- Problem Solving => password strength password length, upperCase, lowerCase, number, special character.

 # Day - 01
 - 06/08/24